thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 1. Click the `Sidebar` tab at the top of the window.
 1. Enable the checkbox next to your home directory's icon and name.

-When finished, the window should look something like this.
+When finished, the Finder Preferences should look something like this.

 ![](https://i.imgur.com/UZHZ2Aw.png)

 ### The current user

 Whenever you log into Mac OS X, that user account becomes the **current user**.
 Additionally, when you start a new shell session in the Terminal, the current user is automatically logged in to the shell.

-There are a two fundamental commands that display the state of the current user in th shell—the `whoami` and `groups` commands.
+There are a two fundamental commands that display the state of the current user from within the shell—the `whoami` and `groups` commands.

 The `whoami` command displays the account name of the current user.